 Two sets of Twenty-One Mongol Women’s names

-Below are two Lists of Mongolian women’s pseudonyms: those with the ‘—maa’ suffix and those ending in ‘—tsetseg’.
+Below are two lists of Khalkha Mongol women’s pseudonyms: those with the suffix ‘—maa’ and those ending in ‘—tsetseg’.
 Names such as these are often given to newborn children of Mongol Buddhist women by the parents’ nominated prelate, spiritual teacher or a monk.
-The names in these two groupings are by no means unusual in Mongolia, hence their selection as pseudonyms.
+The names in these two groupings are by no means unusual in Mongolia, hence their selection and adoption as pseudonyms here.

-This following two collections of Khlakha Mongol names and their attributed (cultural) meanings were compiled in consultation with a reference group of contemporary Mongol women in Mongolia.
-Each is a cross-cultural ‘negotiated text’ (see Denzin and Lincoln 2003).
+These two collections of Khlakha Mongol names and their attributed (cultural) meanings were compiled in consultation with a reference group of contemporary Mongol women in Mongolia in two locations: in metropolitan UB and in Delgeruun Choira in the Dundgovi.
+The translation of each pseudonym is a cross-cultural ‘negotiated text’ (see Denzin and Lincoln 2003).

 A list of Twenty-One Khalkha Mongol Women’s names with the suffix ‘ maa’